Neal Simon serves on BPC Action’s Board of Directors.

-Neal Simon is a business executive and community leader who in 2018 ran as an independent to represent Maryland in the U.S. Senate.
+Neal Simon is a business executive and community leader who ran as an independent to represent Maryland in the U.S. Senate in 2018.

 Simon, who also serves on the board of Unite America, has a long history of community service.
 He currently serves as the Board Chair of the Greater Washington Community Foundation, the largest funder of local non-profits in the DC region.
 He is the previous Board Chair of the Montgomery County Community Foundation and has also served six years on each of the Boards of the Capital Area Food Bank and Interfaith Works, which fights poverty and homelessness in Maryland.
 In 2016, Simon and his family were recognized by Interfaith Works as Humanitarians of the Year.

 Simon is a graduate of Brown University, where he received a BA cum laude in Applied Mathematics and Economics, and from The University of Chicago Graduate School of Business where he received an MBA high honors and the President’s Award for Student Volunteer Service.